ropensci/dataspice/README.md

 ### Fill in templates

-The 4 template files created in the metadata folder then need to be filled in.
-The spreadsheets can be directly modified, edited using helper functions, and/or edited using a shiny app.
+The user needs to fill in the details of the 4 template files.
+These csv files can be directly modified, or they can be edited using some helper functions and/or a shiny app.

 -   `prep_attributes()` populates the **fileName** and **variableName** columns of the attributes.csv file using the header row of the data files.